-I was particularly happy to see that four of my top healing foods – avocados, onions, asparagus, cauliflower, and broccoli – made the clean list.
-However, spinach and tomatoes came up on the dirty side of the chart, making it much more important to buy organic if those are part of your meal planning (which I hope they are!).
+I was happy to see that a few of my top healing foods – avocados, onions, cabbage and asparagus – made the clean list.
+However, kale, spinach, strawberries and tomatoes came up on the dirty side of the chart, making it much more important to buy organic if those are part of your meal planning (which I hope they are!).

 Some other highlights of note from this year’s report:

-- Almost 70 percent of the conventional produce samples contained at least one pesticide.
+- Almost 70 percent of the conventional (non-organic) produce samples contained residues of at least one pesticide.

-- More than 98 percent of the spinach, strawberry, peach, nectarine, and apple samples tested positive for at least one pesticide residue.
+- More than 90 percent of the spinach, strawberry, nectarine, cherries and apple samples tested positive for at least two pesticide residues.

-- Less than 1 percent of avocados tested contained a pesticide.
+- Less than 2 percent of avocado and sweet corn tested contained a pesticide.

-What the Dirty Dozen and Clean 15 Foods Mean for Your Health
+What the Dirty Dozen and Clean Fifteen Foods Mean for Your Health

 Generally, the best diet is a wholly organic one, and this is particularly true when it comes to produce.
 Organic fruits and vegetables—fruit, especially—not only have a lower pesticide load, but studies confirm they are higher in natural antioxidants, the compounds linked to reduced risk of many common diseases.

 However, I also recognize that not everyone has access to organic foods or the cash to pay for them.
 If this is true for you, then use these lists to guide you on where to put the extra grocery dollars you do have, or on which foods you’d be best off avoiding altogether.
 Strawberry and apple lovers, for example, are wise to spend a little more for organic brands.
-But if avocados are your weakness, you’ll be fine with conventionally raised products.
+But if avocados and pineapples are your jam, you’ll be fine with conventionally grown products.

 Pesticide Residue: Why You Should Care